chevron_left Health risks

 Pneumococci

 Pneumococcus is a type of bacterium that can lead to various symptoms.
 These symptoms together are known as pneumococcal disease or pneumococcosis.
-Many people carry these bacteria in their nose or throat and they can spread from one person to another.
+Many people carry these bacteria in their nose or throat, and they can spread from one person to another.
 In healthy individuals, pneumococci typically do not cause illness.
 However, the risk of illness is increased in young children, elderly, smokers, those recently affected by influenza, and people without a spleen.

 You can become infected with pneumococcal bacteria by inhaling them.
 Healthy people carry these bacteria in their nose or throat.
 When someone coughs or sneezes, tiny droplets containing the bacteria are released into the air.
 The bacteria can also be passed on through kissing or shaking hands.
 Young children under the age of three are particularly susceptible to infections, as are older adults and those with weakened immune systems.
 Infections can often be effectively treated with antibiotics, although more severe cases may require hospitalisation.
 Generally, people completely recover from this disease.